greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/intro/about_utilities.html.md

 -   Adding or removing a host
 -   Expanding the array and redistributing tables among new segments
 -   Managing recovery for failed segment instances
--   Managing failover and recovery for a failed master instance
+-   Managing failover and recovery for a failed coordinator instance
 -   Backing up and restoring a database \(in parallel\)
 -   Loading data in parallel
 -   Transferring data between Greenplum databases